-School starts at 8.50am and ends at 3.14pm.
+School starts at 8.50am and ends at 3.10pm.

-Year group assemblies are held during CST classes in weeks 4 and 8, while whole school assemblies are held in week 10 of each term.
+Year group assemblies are timetabled classes in weeks 4 and 8, while whole school assemblies are held in week 10 of each term.

 TRAVELLING TO SCHOOL

 BUS TRAVELLERS

 Buses arrive at, and depart from the Berthong Street entrance.
 On arrival, you should move directly to the school grounds and not remain in the bus areas.